History of EOP

 The Educational Opportunity Program at Cal Poly includes several unique features, all of which amplify and support academic excellence, rather than only support student survival.
 Cal Poly EOP is woven into campus programs and departments, connected with both Student Affairs and the college departments.
 At Cal Poly, EOP is part of an umbrella department in Student Affairs, called Student Academic Services, which also coordinates Connections for Academic Success, Educational Talent Search, EOP College Bound, Student Support Services, Summer Institute, Upward Bound, the Academic Skills Center, and several campus-wide academic enhancement programs.

-A wide range of highly successful academic enhancement services have been borne out of EOP staff creativity, including Supplemental Workshops in Math and Science, Summer Institute, Study Sessions and grants.
+A wide range of highly successful academic enhancement services have been borne out of EOP staff creativity, including Summer Institute, Study Sessions and grants.

 The high energy, clear dedication and impressive creativity of the staff of the Educational Opportunity Program have supported the development of this program as a vital Cal Poly program.
 Cal Poly EOP has kept pace with the high standards of the campus and has focused its efforts on continued excellence.